 Naming of the creator: not compulsory.

-Protection: appearance of any product or part of product being visible during the normal use of the product.
+Protection: filing is necessary; appearance of any product or part of product being visible during the normal use of the product.
 Protection by French law on copyright may also be claimed, under conditions.

 Exception to protection: characteristics of the appearance exclusively dictated by technical function, “must fit” products, models and designs contrary to public policy and morality.